Department of Public Safety

 Through a joint effort with the Physical Plant Department, the Madonna University Public Safety Department will test the Emergency Response and Evacuation Procedures annually and document the event.
 This information will include a description of the exercise, i.e. date, time and if announced or not announced.
 The documentation is stored in the Public Safety Office.

-Click a date below to view recent incidents.
-For past incidents, view the Compiled Incident Log for the appropriate year.
+Click a Month below to view recent Crime/Fire Logs.
+For past Logs, view the Compiled Crime/Fire Log for the appropriate year.

 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005